ibishof/Omics_pipeline/README.md

 # Omic pipeline
 R scripts for proteomic and metabolic data analysis

+**Data cleaning**
+Scripts to normalize and standardize data.
+Scripts to subset data based on column name.
+Scripts to remove samples with too many missing values.
+Convert NA/InF into zeros.

 **Machine Learning:**
 A series of machine learning algorithms used for regression and classification.
 - **New Tree Based Pipelines:**